nicojones/Ribosome/readme.md

 First of all, we will create a `DateController`.
 There are two easy ways to do this:
 1. By accessing the Configuration Panel on `/?_bootload_` and entering the (default) password 1234.
 	From there we go to the last option, and we expand it.

 	**Generate a controller or model**

 	Here we can enter the name of the controller we want (in our case, `Date`, without the “Controller” part of the name) and we click on `Generate a Model as well`.
 We don’t need it for the example but you might need it in the future.
 	Copy the controller basic structure into `/src/controllers` and the model into `/src/models`.

 2. From the terminal, on your project root, call

-		php director.php generate:both Date
+		nicoJones:Ribosome ~$ php director.php generate:both Date

 and automatically the Controller and the Model will be generated and placed in the appropriate folder.